upleveled/system-setup/windows.md

    ```bash
    choco install slack -y
    ```
-7. Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.
+7. Close PowerShell and open it again as administrator (like in step 1).
+Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.

    ```bash
    choco install python visualstudio2017-workload-vctools -y
    npm config set msvs_version 2017
    ```

+   This may take some time (possibly up to 15-20 minutes).
 This uses Chocolatey to install some Windows build tools to help with installing some Node.js native modules.

 8. Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.<br><br>